 The extent of damage a spinal cord injury causes is different for each person.
 Your health and medical needs may change over time.
 As we prepare your case, our spinal injury attorneys will explore all future expenses that you may incur as a result of your injury.

-Time Limit for Filing a Spinal Cord Injury Lawsuit
+Time Limit for Filing a Spinal Cord Injury Lawsuit in Georgia

 Please be aware a spinal cord injury lawsuit must be filed before a time limit expires.
 According to the Official Code of Georgia Annotated § 9-3-33, you have two years after your spinal cord injury to file a lawsuit.